jcaip/jcaip.github.io/_posts/2020-03-14-Kernels-and-Cliques.md

 published: True
 layout: post
 tags: [machine-learning, nlp, research]
-title: Kernels, Cliques, and Agglomerative Clustering
+title: Kernels and Cliques
 ---

-Over the past couple of years, there's been a lot of work on learning better sentence representations.
-NLP has seen a revolution with the rise of BERT, transformers, and deep language models.
+Over the past couple of years, there's been a lot of work on representation learning in NLP.
+We've seen a revolution with the rise of BERT, transformers, and deep language models.

-These approaches have effectively ushured in a new age of transfer learning for NLP, much like it did for computer vision a couple of years prior.
+These approaches have ushured in a new age of transfer learning for NLP, much like it did for computer vision a couple of years prior.

 However, while there's been a bunch of work about **learning** representations, there hasn't been as much work on **using** these representations.

-In this post I describe a couple of algorithms that combine these dense transformer based encoders with exisiting work on community detection.
+In this post I describe a couple of algorithms that combine these dense transformer based encoders with existing work on community detection.

 <!--more-->

-To be clear, by representations, I mean turning a sentence into a vector, but in a "meaningful" way.
-So that the semantic meaning of the sentence is directly tied to the vector.
+By representations, I mean a sentence into a vector, but in a "meaningful" way.
+So that the semantic meaning of the sentence is directly tied to the direction of the vector.

 People use them as feature extractors, or add in a linear + softmax layer and then fine-tune the deep language model (BERT).

-Or people run k-means on the algorithms, which can work quite well.
+Or people run k-means on the embeddings, which can work quite well.

-This is great, but I think you can do more with these deep neural representaitons.
+## Why representations matter and how they differ

+In particular, I think that different representations are suited for different tasks.
+Some tasks may expose some representations as inadequate, while other tasks may not distinguish between different representations.

 Basically, given a large text corpus of sentences/documents I seek to find topics/trends.

 ## Encoders, Feature Maps and Kernels

 Let's say we have a sentence encoder - a model $f$ that takes in a natural language sentence and turns it into a vector in $\mathbb{R}^n$.

-We can actually think of this model $f$ as a feature map, which defines a kernel
+We can actually think of this model $f$ as a feature map, which in turn defines a kernel.

-We can consider the mean BERT Embedding as our function $f$ and our kernel $k(x, x') = \langle f(x), f(x') \rangle$.
+We can consider $f$ as finding the mean BERT embedding and our kernel $k(x, x') = \langle f(x), f(x') \rangle$.

 Actually though, this is not that great of a kernel, if you compare $f$ with something like the mean word2vec vector, you'll find that the latter performs much better.